lwjohnst86/analyzing-cohorts-course/chapter1.md

 - Incorrect.
 While this may seem like it could be a "retrospective" cohort, the key feature is the "matched controls", which indicates that this is case-control study.
 - Correct!
 This study is a prospective cohort because the newborns were all born around the same time in the same hospital and did not have any diseases when included in the study.
 - Incorrect.
 But the key feature here is the single time point.
 Cohorts include multiple time points.
 This is considered a cross-sectional study.
 - Incorrect.
 One of them is a cohort study design.
-- Incorrect.
-One of them is a cohort study design.

 ---